coreboot/coreboot/Documentation/contributing/gsoc.md

 please have a look at our [community forums] and reach out to us.
 Working closely with the community is highly encouraged, as we've seen that our most successful contributors are generally very involved.

-Felix Singer, David Hendricks and Martin Roth are the coreboot GSoC admins for 2022.
-Please feel free to reach out to them directly if you have any questions.

 ## Why work on coreboot for GSoC?